Net Neutrality Repeal: What’s the Future of the Internet?

 Pai believes that returning to the traditional light-touch framework that governed the internet for most of its existence (prior to 2015) will create an environment where “Broadband providers will have stronger incentives to build networks, especially in unserved areas, and to upgrade networks to gigabit speeds and 5G.”

 In the end, it’s simple economics.

-If you're a telco company or an ISP, would you spend billions of dollars in capital expenditure and innovation when there's a rule that prevents you from charging premium dollar to companies like Google, Netflix, Hulu or the likes, for using your infrastructure-even if they themselves are amassing massive income in advertising and subscription?
+If you’re a telco company or an ISP, would you spend billions of dollars in capital expenditure and innovation when there’s a rule that prevents you from charging a premium dollar to companies like Google, Netflix, Hulu or the likes, for using your infrastructure-even if they themselves are amassing massive income in advertising and subscription?

 That being the case, as a consumer, would you be happy with the same broadband speed 10 or 20 years from now?